 - Transportation Security Administration

 In the current world environment, the demand for those with expertise in homeland security or disaster management is growing rapidly.
 Graduates of homeland security schools should possess the necessary skills to do very well in whatever area of homeland security they choose.

 Bureau of Labor Statistics, U.S. Department of Labor, Occupational Outlook Handbook, 2012-13 Edition, Security Guards and Gaming Surveillance Officer - http://www.bls.gov/ooh/protective-service/security-guards.htm#tab-6

-- Ashford Mobile app keeps students connected to the online classroom on the go.
+- Provides an exclusive Ashford Mobile app to keep students connected to the online classroom on the go.

-- Business program offered in partnership and collaboration with Forbes magazine.
+- Offers a business program in partnership and collaboration with Forbes magazine.

 - Offers several credit transfer and previous experience options for students who qualify.

 - Dedicated to fostering intellectual and personal growth since 1918.

 - Offers associate’s, bachelor’s, and master’s degree programs in business, health, education, and more.